Lolfaceftw/me4-hand-gesture-recognition-mediapipe/README.md

 <img src="https://user-images.githubusercontent.com/37477845/102345850-54ede380-3fe1-11eb-8d04-88e351445898.png" width="80%"><br><br>
 The key point coordinates are the ones that have undergone the following preprocessing up to ④.<br>
 <img src="https://user-images.githubusercontent.com/37477845/102244148-49e27700-3f3f-11eb-82e2-fc7de42b30fc.png" width="80%"><br><br>
-In the initial state, 4 types of learning data are included: stationary (class ID: 0), clockwise (class ID: 1), counterclockwise (class ID: 2), and moving (class ID: 4). <br>
+In this fork, 3 types of gesture data are included: Do Nothing (class ID: 0), Next Slide (class ID: 1), and Previous Slide (class ID: 2).<br>
-If necessary, add 5 or later, or delete the existing data of csv to prepare the training data.<br>
+If necessary, you can add more gesture types by adding training data and modifying the classifier.<br>
 <img src="https://user-images.githubusercontent.com/37477845/102350939-02b0c080-3fe9-11eb-94d8-54a3decdeebc.jpg" width="20%">　<img src="https://user-images.githubusercontent.com/37477845/102350945-05131a80-3fe9-11eb-904c-a1ec573a5c7d.jpg" width="20%">　<img src="https://user-images.githubusercontent.com/37477845/102350951-06444780-3fe9-11eb-98cc-91e352edc23c.jpg" width="20%">　<img src="https://user-images.githubusercontent.com/37477845/102350942-047a8400-3fe9-11eb-9103-dbf383e67bf5.jpg" width="20%">

 #### 2.Model training
 Open "[point_history_classification.ipynb](point_history_classification.ipynb)" in Jupyter Notebook and execute from top to bottom.<br>
-To change the number of training data classes, change the value of "NUM_CLASSES = 4" and <br>modify the label of "model/point_history_classifier/point_history_classifier_label.csv" as appropriate. <br><br>
+This notebook has been modified to use all five finger coordinates in the model training, significantly increasing the feature dimensions from 32 to 160.<br><br>

 #### X.Model structure
 The image of the model prepared in "[point_history_classification.ipynb](point_history_classification.ipynb)" is as follows.